EliteLoser/Search-ForLife/README.md

 You start it once and then just let it run, preferably for a few days or weeks.
 I suggest at least one week, depending on a lot of factors I can't really base an estimate on...
 Starting it as a startup script that backgrounds it, or just in a scheduled task you only trigger once, are probably good approaches.

-It needs to run in an elevated administrator PowerShell shell to get access to the event log, but can scan ports without (you will then see regularly occuring error text).
+It needs to run in an elevated administrator PowerShell shell to get access to the event log, but can scan ports without.
+You will then see regularly (daily) occuring error text.

 Only start it once and let it run "forever".
 It will log to `$Env:SystemDrive\Svendsen.Tech.Signs.of.Life\SignsOfLifeOn_$Env:ComputerName.txt`.